testcontainers/testcontainers-dotnet/README.md

 You are thinking about contributing to .NET Testcontainers?
 Awesome, it’s absolutely appreciated.
 To build the project just run the provided Cake script, `./build.sh` (Unix) or `.\build.ps1` (Windows).

 * Fork the .NET Testcontainers repository.
-* Create a branch to work with and use `feature/` or `bugfix/` as prefix.
+* Create a branch to work with and use `feature/` or `bugfix/` as a prefix.
-* Don not forget the unit tests and keep the SonarCloud statistics in mind.
+* Do not forget the unit tests and keep the SonarCloud statistics in mind.
 * If you are finished rebase and create a pull request.
 * Cheers, :beers:.